eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/post-quantum-cryptography.md

 | SLH-DSA-SHA2-256s / SLH-DSA-SHAKE-256s | 5                 | 29,792 bytes   |
 | SLH-DSA-SHA2-256f / SLH-DSA-SHAKE-256f | 5                 | 49,856 bytes   |

-The SHA2 and SHAKE variants differ only in the internal hash-function instantiation (SHA-2 family vs SHAKE from FIPS 202),not in security level or signature structure.
+The SHA2 and SHAKE variants differ only in the internal hash-function instantiation (SHA-2 family vs SHAKE from FIPS 202), not in security level or signature structure.

+- **FN-DSA** (forthcoming as [FIPS 206](https://csrc.nist.gov/presentations/2025/fips-206-fn-dsa-falcon)) derived from FALCON.
+Full name: **Fast-Fourier Transform over NTRU-Lattice-Based Digital Signature Algorithm**.
+A lattice-based scheme in the Hash-Then-Sign paradigm, signing produces a lattice point close to a target derived from a randomized message hash, using **FFT** and an **LDL tree** for discrete Gaussian sampling.
+This gives FN-DSA significantly smaller signatures and public keys than ML-DSA, making it suited for bandwidth-constrained environments such as certificate chains or protocols with strict size limits.

-NIST's ["Status Report on the Fourth Round of the NIST Post-Quantum Cryptography Standardization Process"](https://nvlpubs.nist.gov/nistpubs/ir/2025/NIST.IR.8545.pdf) T(March 2025) summarizes the ongoing fourth round.
+NIST's ["Status Report on the Fourth Round of the NIST Post-Quantum Cryptography Standardization Process"](https://nvlpubs.nist.gov/nistpubs/ir/2025/NIST.IR.8545.pdf) (March 2025) summarizes the ongoing fourth round.

 ### Post-Quantum Cryptography Alliance